aboutcode-org/scancode.io/docs/offline-installation.rst

    make package

-Grab the installable archive in ``dist/scancodeio-21.4.28.tar.gz`` and move that to you offline install server.
+Grab the installable archive in ``dist/scancodeio-21.4.28.tar.gz`` and move that to your offline install server.

 On the offline install server: